bugramovic/korma.postgis/readme.md

     ; ....
     (use 'korma.core)
     (use 'korma.postgis)
-    ; ... define postgres-db ... please note, that the postgres jdbc driver is not a korma.postgis dependency ;                           the postgis extension however is included
+    ; ... define postgres-db ... please note, that the Postgres JDBC driver is not a korma.postgis dependency ;                           the postgis extension however is included

     (register-types db) ; register the postgis-types in the db-pool... only needed for the transform-postgis function